liyangguang/snippets/spa-auth-gurad/README.md

-Handle user access control for a SPA.
+# Handle user access control for a SPA

 - Check user permission on all pages
 - Check admin permission on specific pages.